 A USAGE RECORD contains the descriptions of and values for one or more flows.
 Quantities are counted in terms of number of packets and number of bytes per flow.
+Other quantities, e.g. short-term flow rates, may be added later; work on such extensions is described in the RTFM 'New Attributes' document [RTFM-NEW].

-Each usage record contains the entity identifier of the meter (a network address), a time stamp and a list of reported flows (FLOW DATA RECORDS).
+Each usage record contains the metered traffic group identifier of the meter (a set of network addresses), a time stamp and a list of reported flows (FLOW DATA RECORDS).
 A meter reader will build up a file of usage records by regularly collecting flow data from a meter, using this data to build usage records and concatenating them to the tail of a file.
 Such a file is called a FLOW DATA FILE.